 The school embraces parents as partners in the education of their children.
-All stakeholders are engaged in the decision-making process at the school which includes quarterly school board meetings, monthly school coordinating council meetings and monthly town hall meetings to inform the school community, including all parents, of the academic and cultural events and successes at the school.
+All stakeholders have the opportunity to participate in the decision-making process at the school through engagement opportunities, such as quarterly school board meetings, monthly school coordinating council meetings and monthly town hall meetings.

 The school further extends parent engagement through monthly parent workshops, as well, where counselors and school leaders guide parents through a series of topics related to academic, financial, and social-emotional readiness for students and their families as they prepare for the journey to and through college.
-To ensure parents are aware of the various meetings occurring on site, we regularly update the Burton Tech website with online copies of materials for parents including agendas and notes from the Burton Tech school board meetings, school coordinating council meetings, town hall meetings, and parent workshops.
+To ensure parents are aware of the various meetings occurring on site, we regularly update the MIT website with online copies of materials for parents including agendas and notes from the MIT school board meetings, school coordinating council meetings, town hall meetings, and parent workshops.
 Parents are also invited to campus to meet with teachers during Back to School Night within the first month of school each year, during parent conferences after the first progress report of each semester, or routinely throughout the school year for individual conferences at the request of teachers and parents alike.
 Through these various avenues, we maintain an open-door policy in which all parents have access to share ideas and provide feedback on school decision-making processes.

-In order to create a space for involvement of all stakeholder groups and keep the community engaged in the fulfillment of the mission/vision, the school has a School Coordinating Council (SCC) which meets a minimum of four times per year.
+In order to create a space for involvement of all stakeholder groups, such as our school staff, students, and families, and keep the community engaged in the fulfillment of the mission/vision, the school has a School Coordinating Council (SCC) which meets a minimum of four times per year.
 The SCC consists of members from various stakeholder groups, including parents, teachers, classified staff, community members, student government and the site leadership.
 The SCC is an effective forum to provide suggestions and recommendations to the leadership on day-to-day operations and issues including but not limited to, budgeting, the instructional program, school policies, and the general direction of the school.

 The school hosts community townhall meetings once a month.
 These meetings provide an opportunity for the wider group of stakeholders to participate in monitoring the school's progress.
 During these meetings, we discuss a wide range of topics to promote engagement and commitment to our mission.
-Topics often include a reflection on our Title I program, our LCAP, polling major community concerns, discussing how best to move forward on major school initiatives, and gaining feedback from the community on recent school initiatives.
 These meetings are open to the community members, but also provide an opportunity for parents who are unable to attend the SCC meetings.
-The school leadership attends the townhall meetings that are held on campus.
+The school leadership attends the townhall meetings which are held on campus.

 Since parent involvement and education are essential components in the success of our students, the school holds workshops to increase parent capacity to support their children at home and assist the school in closing the achievement gap.
 The goal of the parent workshops is to create and maintain a climate conducive to sustained parent engagement and partnerships to support student learning and success.
-The Parent Engagement Specialist (PES), with support from the administrative team, conducts the workshops on a variety of topics, including how to access student grades, ways to help parents support their student's success, how to monitor student performance, reclassification, and community service/engagement.
-She works closely with the administration in helping to frame SCC, Town Hall and English Learner Committee meetings.
-The PES also serves as a vehicle for parent education regarding the educational program of their student.
+The Parent Engagement Specialist, with support from the administrative team, conducts the workshops on a variety of topics, and serves as a vehicle for parent education regarding the educational program of their student.
 Topics range from high school preparedness, college-readiness, and parenting skills.

-Student Population to be served
+Student Population to be Served

-Alliance Judy Ivie Burton Technology Academy High School is an independent charter high school that serves students in grades 9-12, providing an alternative choice of quality education in the community of South Los Angeles.
+Alliance Marine-Innovation and Technology 6-12 Complex is an independent charter school that serves students in grades 6-12, providing an alternative choice of quality education in the Sun Valley community.

-Alliance Judy Ivie Burton Technology Academy School provides a sound educational program for all students in attendance through its rigorous standards-based curriculum, culture of high expectations, highly effective and qualified teachers, and principal leadership in a small personalized learning environment where students know their teachers well and are known by adults.
+MIT provides a sound educational program for all students in attendance through its rigorous standards-based curriculum, culture of high expectations, highly effective and qualified teachers, and principal leadership in a small personalized learning environment where students know their teachers well and are known by adults.